smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 ### SDLViewController (additions)

-When a view controller wants to present an overlay controller it must call `presentOverlayController:completion:` of itself.
+When a view controller wants to present an overlay controller, it must call `presentOverlayController:completion:` of itself.
 The presenting VC must be top VC in the view controller stack.
 Calling the method will forward the presentation request to the VC manager.

 ```objc